brightpuddle/ooxmlValidator/README.md

 # OOXML Validator

 CLI tool for validating OOXML documents.
-This is pretty much just a cut-and-paste from (this article)[https://learn.microsoft.com/en-us/office/open-xml/how-to-validate-a-word-processing-document].
+This is pretty much just a cut-and-paste from [this article](https://learn.microsoft.com/en-us/office/open-xml/how-to-validate-a-word-processing-document).

 ## MacOS Quickstart